~Last updated July 2019~

 Budgeting software tends to be high-touch, that is to say it requires a fair amount of your participation.
 However what you get from it is a LOT of insight and ways to plan around your income, goals, and expenses.

-YouNeedABudget is for managing your day to day spend, and it’s a software on your browser and an app on your phone and the two sync.
+It’s for managing your day to day spending by allocating every dollar of your money.
+It’s available as a software in your browser and an app on your phone.
+The two sync.

-– You need to be willing to, well, budget – and to enter your spending as you go digitally and create a plan.
+– You need to be willing to, well, budget – to update your spending plan as you go digitally.
+This is highly-detailed work that forces you to be accountable to yourself.

 + A lot of tracking features so you can see what your money goes to.